PhoenixTales/wiki.gothicarchive.org/religion.md

 - `Adanos brought man versatility, knowledge, curiosity and courage`
 - `god Adanos, who is the balance between good and evil`
 - `Adanos (...) spoke: (...)
 I shall give mankind the power of healing.`
+- `Work and live, for the day was created so that man may work.
+Seek learning and knowledge so that you may pass it on, for it is for that purpose that you were created.` (book `Words of the Gods`)
 - as suggested by `OtWaMaskWater.tga`, symbolized by light blue droplet

 ## Beliar, God of Darkness